 2. Kick the cup not the coffee!

 It's estimated that Australians use 1 billion disposable coffee cups each year, which is a lot!
-If you’re a coffee addict, using a Keep Cup will save hundreds of non-recyclable, non-biodegradable coffee cups from ending up in landfill every year.
+If you’re a coffee (or matcha latte) addict using a Keep Cup will save hundreds of non-recyclable, non-biodegradable coffee cups from ending up in landfill every year.
 While in 2020 cafes haven't been able to accept Keep Cups, we are hoping 2021 lets us bring them back!
 Also, got a holiday road trip planned?
 Pack a thermos of your favourite hot beverage and pour for keeps.

-With the big supermarkets’ plastic bag ban coming into effect next year, reusable shopping bags will be all the rage.
+With the big supermarkets’ plastic bag ban, reusable shopping bags are all the rage.
 You can even take it a step further by taking reusable produce bags along with you to really minimise your plastic bag use.

 An easy, eco-friendly way to dispose of your food waste is to compost it!
 Even apartment dwellers can now get on board, smell free and mess free with a number of local governments rolling out food scraps recycling programs!

 This year, commit to buying certified sustainable products like MSC and ASC seafood, FSC paper products and RSPO sustainable palm oil products.
-Sydney households spend an average of $163 a week on groceries, so when you add it up, each consumer has a lot of spending power behind them.
+Australian households spend an average of $130 a week on groceries, so when you add it up, each consumer has a lot of spending power behind them.
 Your shopping choices can make a huge impact on the environment this year.